naacl-org/naacl-hlt-2015/_posts/2015-05-28-proceedings-available.md

 1. [zip file](https://goo.gl/lsqgJo) that can be uncompressed using `unzip`
 1. [tar.gz file](https://goo.gl/wEnqsK) that can be uncompressed using `tar -zxvf naacl2015cd.tar.gz`

-Once you have uncompressed the file open the file `naacl_hlt_starsem_2015/index.html` in any web browser.
+Once you have uncompressed the contents open the file `naacl_hlt_starsem_2015/index.html` in any web browser.